kleczekr/mirakle_website_plan/PROJECT_PLAN.md

 ## Project Overview

-A personal IT and creative services website built with Ruby on Rails, showcasing video portfolio, interactive CV, blog, and comprehensive Shopify App Store analytics with daily scraping and change tracking.
+A personal IT and creative services website built with Ruby on Rails, showcasing video portfolio, blog, and comprehensive Shopify App Store analytics with daily scraping and change tracking.

 ---